Aynafez-666/aynafez-666/README.md

 ### About Me

 IT Professional with a background in Informatics Engineering, currently working as a Designer & IT at BNN (National Narcotics Agency) Banjarmasin.
-Passionate about building clean web applications, crafting visual designs, and solving real-world problems through technology.
+Passionate about building clean web applications, managing network infrastructure,, crafting visual designs, and solving real-world problems through technology.

 ---